tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge2.md

 `tsvalidator validate docker chal2 --image hello-worlds-python`

-NOTE: If you didn't complete this step in the first challenge, enable the validator now : `/vagrant/challanges/devops/docker-imaging/enable_validator.sh`
+NOTE: If you didn't complete this step in the first challenge, enable the validator now : `source /vagrant/challanges/devops/docker-imaging/enable_validator.sh`